liupeirong/MLOpsManufacturing/samples/diabetes-tutorial/README.md

     --model_name=model.pkl
 ```

-Once the csv files, graph file, and pkl file are all created in the outputs folder, you can see that they ran normally!
+If the csv files, graph file, and pkl file are all created in the outputs folder, everything completed successfully!

 ## Step 3.
 Run steps with AML

 Now let's make sure this code works in Azure.
-Before set up the MLOps pipeline, it needs to individually test whether if your code works normally in Azure ML.
+Before setting up the MLOps pipeline, we can test if your code executes within Azure ML.

 ```bash
 $ python -m ml_service.run_local_compute
 ```

-The above is to ensure that only the *src/steps/01_prep_data.py* file is executed through the AML Workspace.
-This can be done if you want to run a single python file in AML, without the need for MLOps Pipeline.
+The above command will execute the *src/steps/01_prep_data.py* file through the AML Workspace.
+This can be used if you just want to run a single python file in AML, where you don't need a MLOps pipeline.

 ```python
 ...